-- 1. Dr. William "Bill" Trush and Mr. Ross Taylor are hereby designated as the Stream Monitoring Team and Dr. John Melack is designated as the Limnology Director.
-Within six months of this Order, the Deputy Director for Water Rights shall designate a Waterfowl Director as provided in the "Waterfowl and Waterfowl Habitat Monitoring Program" condition, item (b)(2) of the amended licenses. - 2.
+1. Dr. William "Bill" Trush and Mr. Ross Taylor are hereby designated as the Stream Monitoring Team and Dr. John Melack is designated as the Limnology Director.
+Within six months of this Order, the Deputy Director for Water Rights shall designate a Waterfowl Director as provided in the "Waterfowl and Waterfowl Habitat Monitoring Program" condition 22, item (b)(2) of the amended licenses.

+- Amended Licenses 10191 and 10192 issued by this Order incorporate all previous requirements placed on the City of Los Angeles, Department of Water and Power by Decision 1631, and State Water Board Orders WR 98-05 and WR 98-07. - 3.
 This Order and Amended Licenses 10191 and 10192 shall supersede the requirements in State Water Board Order WR 98-07 in regard to the termination criteria as described in that Order.
-All other requirements in Order 98-07 affecting theses amended water right licenses remain in effect until terminated by operation of law or action of the State Water Board. - 3.
-The City of Los Angeles, Department of Water and Power's bypass of the flows to Walker and Parker creeks, as described in the "Stream Ecosystem Flows" section of the amended licenses, is a condition of the amended licenses and is not an abandonment of right.
+All other requirements in Order 98-07 affecting theses amended water right licenses remain in effect, as reflected in the amended licenses, until terminated by operation of law or action of the State Water Board. - 4.
+The City of Los Angeles, Department of Water and Power's bypass of the flows to Walker and Parker creeks, as described in the "Stream Ecosystem Flows" condition 11, Item (c) of the amended licenses, is a condition of the amended licenses and is not an abandonment of right.